stechermichal/nvim-config/README.md

   - PackerStatus shows installed
   - PackerSync updates and compiles
   - We don't care what happens in packer_compiled, it will just get compiled again if you delete it
-    - Blow it away if shit is broken perhaps, maybe put in gitignore.
+    - Blow it away if stuff is broken perhaps, maybe put in gitignore.
   - Extremely important/useful is pinning plugin to a specific commit when we notice that a plugin is broken but used to not be in a previous commit. [via commit, see packer docs]